Code-Institute-Submissions/denisklopotan-green-kitchen_NovResub2/TESTING.md

 ## Validator Testing
 ### HTML

-Due to Django template extending most of html files trow following errors which we coul not unfortunately fix at this moment.
+Due to Django template extending most of html files trow following errors which we could not unfortunately fix at this moment.

+Also, there are errors caused by the installed Summernote library which runs when using the form on these pages, which could not be fixed also.

 ### CSS